fattyageboy/BerthCare/docs/E5-aws-infrastructure-setup.md

 - ✅ CloudWatch alarms for anomalies
 - ✅ VPC Flow Logs for network analysis
 - ✅ S3 access logging enabled
-- ✅ CloudTrail for API audit logs (recommended)
+- ✅ **CloudTrail for API audit logs (REQUIRED - included in deployment)**
+  - **Critical for PIPEDA compliance:** Complete audit trail of all AWS API calls
+  - **Required for security investigations:** Track who accessed what and when
+  - **Regulatory requirement:** Healthcare data handling mandates comprehensive audit logs
+  - **Deployed by default:** Multi-region trail with log file validation and encryption
+  - **Retention:** 90 days in CloudWatch Logs, indefinite in S3

 ---